 Our solution was to create new marketing and branding.
-The new product would be called, Say Hello Sales.
-It would be the same product, but would have different messaging and pricing.
+The new product would be called Say Hello Sales.
+It would be the same product, but it would have different messaging and pricing.

-See, the career seeker mainly wants a per page basis (hence the 5 pages for $10).
-They don’t want to think they need unlimited pages because they believe they are going to get hired at the first job they apply for.
+See, the career seeker mainly wants a per page basis.
+Hence the “five pages for ten dollars” pricing.
+They don’t want to think they need an unlimited number of pages because they believe they are going to get hired at the first job they apply for.
 At least that’s the hope.

-Sales guys, on the other hand, don’t want to think about buying, and then buying more and then buying….
-Repeat that and expense it every time.
+Sales guys, on the other hand, don’t want to think about buying and then buying more and more.

 So, we have two markets with the same product with slightly different pricing.